Featuring new works, gallery updates, and direct links to archived projects.

 A series of sketchbooks drawn over the course of six months, intensely concentrating on the various factors in my life that had seemed to change my relationship with art.

 Film-based street photos from locations outside of the United States.
 This gallery rotates images from a growing collection bi-annually.
-Last updated in early 2021.
+Updated Feb.
+2022.

 Digital stills from daily life while living in the Tenderloin district of San Francisco.